bids-standard/bids-specification/src/03-modality-agnostic-files.md

 ```

 It is RECOMMENDED to accompany each `participants.tsv` file with a sidecar
-`participants.json` file to explain the values in the TSV columns (see also
+`participants.json` file to describe the TSV column names and properties of their values (see also
 the [section on tabular files](02-common-principles.md#tabular-files)).
 Such sidecar files are needed to interpret the data, especially so when
 optional columns are defined beyond `age`, `sex`, and `handedness`, such as
-`group` in this example.
+`group` in this example, or when a different age unit is needed (e.g., gestational weeks).
+If no `units` is provided for age, it will be assumed to be in years relative to date of birth.

 `participants.json` example: